Anatolia College in Merzifon

 The Anatolia College in Merzifon or American College of Mersovan (Merzifon Amerikan Koleji) was a 4-year college, high school, theological seminary, orphanage and hospital located in the town of Merzifon in the Sivas Vilayet of the Ottoman Empire (in modern-day Amasya Province, Turkey).
 Classes were offered to both male and female students.
 Established by American missionaries, the college existed from 1886 to 1924.
-The college was essentially destroyed by the Armenian genocide in 1915.
-Closed until 1919, it was subsequently relocated to Thessaloniki, Greece, and still operates as Anatolia College.
+The college was essentially destroyed during the Armenian genocide in 1915.
+Reopened in 1919, it was subsequently relocated to Thessaloniki, Greece in 1921, and still operates as Anatolia College.

 Theological seminary

-The American Board of Commissioners for Foreign Missions established the school in 1864 as a theological seminary after the American college in Bebek, İstanbul, the later Robert College, abandoned its theological training and concentrated in only general education due to growing number of young people interested in English language.
+The American Board of Commissioners for Foreign Missions established the school in 1864 as a theological seminary after the American college in Bebek, Istanbul, the later Robert College, abandoned its theological training and concentrated in only general education due to growing number of young people interested in English language.
 The school in Merzifon served in the beginning to educate the children of the Greek and Armenian community in Anatolia, who wanted to become pastors or preachers.